Chronic Rhinitis: Causes, Symptoms & Treatment in Denver

 Causes of Allergic Rhinitis

-When you come into contact with an allergen, your body releases a natural chemical that shields your body from the unwanted substance.
-This chemical is called histamine — the true culprit for allergic rhinitis and all of its symptoms.
+When you come into contact with an allergen, your body releases a chemical that shields it from the unwanted substance.
+This chemical — histamine — is the reason for your sneezing, itching, and difficulty breathing.
+In short, it’s the true culprit behind your allergic response.

 Common allergens include: